kaghee/pallida-exam-basics/java.md

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
 A constructor is used for creating instances of an object.
-It is similar to a method, it needs to be called, but instead of returning something it creates a new object of the given type.
+It is similar to a method, it needs to be called, but instead of returning something it creates a new object of the given class.
 The name of the constructor has to be the same as the name of the class.